What We Do

 Membership and Regulation

-The IPA is a membership organisation for those in insolvency practice or involved in insolvency-related work.
+The IPA licenses and regulates Insolvency Practitioners under insolvency and anti-money laundering regulations, and works to raise professional standards through professional training, benchmarking, networking, best practice sharing and other engagement opportunities.
+The IPA is an organisation for those in insolvency practice or involved in insolvency-related work.
 It has around 2,000 individual and firm members and students.
-In terms of the number of IPs regulated it is the second largest of the five Recognised Professional Bodies (RPBs) recognised by the Secretary of State for Energy and Industrial Strategy (BEIS), under the Insolvency Act 1986 for the purposes of authorising and regulating insolvency practitioners (IPs) in the UK.
+In terms of the number of insolvencies, it is the largest of the four Recognised Professional Bodies (RPBs) identified by the Secretary of State for Energy and Industrial Strategy (BEIS), under the Insolvency Act 1986 for the purposes of authorising and regulating insolvency practitioners (IPs) in the UK.
 It is the only one of the bodies solely involved in insolvency.
-Additionally, we undertake monitoring and inspection activities under contract for those practitioners authorised by the Association of Chartered Certified Accountants (ACCA).

 We are one of the entry bodies for the Joint Insolvency Examination (JIE), which is required for those who wish to become an IP.
 There are some 200 students sitting the JIE each year.